eficode-academy/rf-katas/exercises/02-robot-syntax.md

 ```

 The reason Robot thinks we have 6 test cases is because each unindented line in the `Test Cases` table is
 considered as a new test case.
+When a line is indented by 4 spaces, it indicates to Robot that this
+line belongs to the previous unindented line, be it test case, task, or keyword depending on the table it
+belongs.
+Each indented line is called a **keyword**.

 In order to make Robot understand that want to have 1 test case with 6 steps we need to define it like this: